bassamanator/everything-sovol-sv06/README.md

 [This probe: LJ12A3-4-Z-AX](https://s.click.aliexpress.com/e/_Dm2TIhh) looks like a good candidate because the part number is the same, however, the voltage starts off at `6V`. _Completely Untested_.

 I bought [this probe: LJ12A3-4-Z-BY](https://s.click.aliexpress.com/e/_DCbT0mD).
 It's dimensionally correct, however, _completely untested_!

+## Extruder

+The parts from a DIY Orbiter V1.5 kit are suitable replacements for this extruder.
+I'll do a more thorough write-up eventually, but in the meantime, the only parts that differ in the Orbiter are:

+- the 3 pronged stem is longer in the Orbiter though that should not be an issue.
+- the flanged bearing has a larger OD in the Orbiter.
+- I did not compare the filament gears.

+After over 600 hours of print time, I saw hardly any wear on the gears in the extruder.

+### Aftermarket Options

+- [This](https://s.click.aliexpress.com/e/_DE2NRWZ) is the Orbiter kit that I bought and took measurements from, but any other V1.5 kit should do fine.
+- [Mellow](https://s.click.aliexpress.com/e/_DdpgYhT) has a great option as well.

 # Motherboard